-Both countries certainly had a motive to eliminate the 62-year-old aeronautics expert.
-At the time of his death, he was the driving force behind Saddam Hussein’s much-feared Project Babylon, a not-so-secret two-year supergun construction scheme that had the Iraqi dictator’s neighbours more than a little worried.
-Once completed, the fixed 500-foot-long, 600 mm artillery piece would have been able to lob a projectile from an Iraqi mountaintop into either central Iran or Israel.
-The projectiles themselves could travel upwards of 1000 kms in an arc that would actually take them outside of earth’s atmosphere.
-By the time of Bull’s death, Iraq was nearing the completion of smaller 100-foot long versions of the gun that could fire both shells and even space satellites.
-Bull’s murder stopped Babylon dead in its tracks.
+Both countries certainly had a motive.
+Bull was the driving force behind Saddam Hussein’s much-feared Project Babylon, a not-so-secret two-year supergun scheme that had the Iraqi dictator’s neighbours more than a little worried.
+Once completed, the fixed 500-foot-long, 600-mm artillery piece would have been able to lob a projectile from an Iraqi mountaintop into either central Iran or Israel.
+The projectiles could travel upwards of 1,000 km in an arc that would actually take them outside of earth’s atmosphere.
+At the time of Bull’s death, Iraq was nearing the completion of a smaller 100-foot long version of the gun that could fire both shells and even space satellites.
+The murder stopped Babylon dead in its tracks.

-If we were going to judge the size of a gun simply by its muzzle width (or caliber), the 20-foot-long, 39-ton, bronze Tsar Cannon of 1586 was designed to fire 890mm stone balls.
-Each round weighed 1700 lbs.
-The Tsar Cannon’s immense size and weight, not to mention the enormous mass of its ammunition, made it totally unworkable on the battlefield.
-In fact it was most likely manufactured as a prestige piece.
-While there is no official record that the weapon was ever fired, the condition of the inner barrel suggests it might have been tested at least once.
-The Tsar Cannon is currently on display in the Kremlin in Moscow with an ornamental stack of 1-ton iron cannonballs.
+If we’re going to judge the size of a gun by its muzzle width (or caliber), the 20-foot-long, 39-ton Russian “Tsar Cannon” of 1586 is among the biggest.
+The bronze weapon was designed to fire 890 mm stone balls.
+Each round weighed 1,700 lbs.
+The Tsar Cannon’s tremendous size and weight, not to mention the staggering mass of its ammunition, made it totally unworkable on the battlefield.
+In fact, the gun was most likely manufactured as a prestige piece.
+While there is no official record that it was ever fired, scoring on the inner barrel suggests it might have been tested at least once.
+The Tsar Cannon is currently on display outside the Kremlin in Moscow along with an ornamental stack of 1-ton iron cannonballs.
 These were supposedly forged in the 19th Century and are entirely decorative.

 History’s other 914 mm mortar also never saw combat.
 The U.S. Army’s Little David gun was planned to be rolled out during the amphibious invasion of the Japanese home islands in late 1945.
 The war ended before it could be used in battle.
-The 40-ton weapon featured a 22-foot long barrel that could launch a 3,400 lb. shell a distance of 6 miles.
+The 40-ton weapon featured a 22-foot long barrel that could launch a 3,400 lb. shell a distance of 9 km.
 To see a film of the Little David fired, click here.

 While the notorious Schwerer Gustav railroad gun of Nazi Germany was of a smaller caliber than the Little David or the Mallet Mortar, it fired the heaviest projectile ever lobbed by an artillery piece.
-Designed in the 1930s to batter the French Maginot Line on Germany’s western border, the 155-foot long, 1350-ton gun could throw a 7.1-ton artillery shell just under 40 kms (or about 25 miles).
+Designed in the 1930s to batter the French Maginot Line on Germany’s western border, the 155-foot long, 1,350-ton gun could throw a 7.1-ton artillery shell just under 40 kms (or about 25 miles).
 The gun, which featured a 106-foot long barrel was served by a crew of 250 and had a rate of fire of one to two shots per hour.
-The 800 mm Gustav Schwerer also has the distinction of being the largest caliber gun in history with a rifled barrel – the guns mentioned above are all smooth bored.
-And unlike the previous guns mentioned, the two Gustav Schwerers that were produced both saw action on the Eastern Front, one of which was used during the siege of Sevastopol.
+The 800-mm Gustav Schwerer also has the distinction of being the largest caliber gun in history to have a rifled barrel – the guns mentioned above are all smooth bored.
+And unlike the previous weapons mentioned, the two Gustav Schwerers that were produced both saw action on the Eastern Front, one of which was used during the siege of Sevastopol.
 Neither of the guns survived the war – one was captured by the Americans and scrapped, the other was destroyed by the Nazis before it fell into enemy hands.
 To see archival German footage of this super gun in action, click here.

 Guns on Ships

 Although featuring a slightly smaller caliber than the Type 94, the British BL 18 Inch Mk.
-1 naval gun, did throw a heavier shell – a 3,320 lb. projectile to be precise.
+1 naval gun did throw a heavier shell – a 3,320 lb. projectile to be precise.
 Ordered by the Royal Navy in the years leading up to the First World War, the British admiralty wanted to put the heaviest gun possible onto a warship.
 The result was three ships, HMS Furious, HMS General Wolfe and HMS Clive, all equipped with a single Mk.
 1 gun.
 While the Furious never saw action, the Wolfe and the Clive did, firing a total of 85 rounds during the last year of the First World War.
 All three vessels were removed from service after the conflict.
 Two of the Mk.
 1 guns were later reassigned to coastal defence duties in the U.K.

 While both the British Mk.
 1 and the Japanese Type 94 are often cited as the largest sea borne artillery in history.
 The Scots built a bigger gun for King James IV’s 16th Century super warship The Great Michael.
-The gun, named the Mons Meg, was a 7 ½-ton cannon capable of firing a 510 mm, 400 lb. shot up to two miles.
+The gun, named the Mons Meg, was a 7 ½-ton cannon capable of firing a 510-mm, 400-lb. shot up to two miles.
 The gun reportedly could only be fired about eight times a day due to the intense heat it would generate.
 While the Royal Scottish Navy found the Michael too expensive to maintain in its fleet and subsequently sold the ship to France, the Mons Meg gun was later added to the arsenal at Edinburgh Castle where she would be later be fired ceremonially on special occasions.

 In World War Two, the Germans designed an even longer ranged gun than its Paris weapon.
-The 150 mm V-3 super gun was designed to fire 310 lb. shells a distance of 165 kms.
+The 150 mm V-3 super gun was designed to fire 310 lb. shells a distance of 165 km.
 The Nazis planned to build the V-3, into a hillside near the Pas De Calais and use the fixture to strike at London at a rate of 300 shells per hour.
 The gun, nicknamed Busy Lizzie, was destroyed by Allied bombers before it could be fired.
 A pair of much smaller experimental models of the V-3 were used to pummel targets in Luxembourg in the winter of 1944 to 1945.
 A novel barrel design would have given the V-3 its exceptional range.
 A number of chambers located along the length of the barrel would be loaded with charges.
 As a projectile was fired and travelled out of the gun, these secondary charges would blow, adding to the shell’s energy.
 Once the shell left the smooth bore barrel, fins would open and stabilize its flight path.